Renters taking their landlords to court for breaking insulation laws have pocketed more than $124,000 in fines.

 Yet despite the long tenancy, owner Colleen Aberhart took years to complete any repairs, Tenancy Tribunal adjudicator Maplesden said.

-It meant rain dripped through one bedroom ceiling on to a bed where Tigifagu slept with her daughters – aged 6, 3, and 10 months – and damp and mould filled the room.
+It meant rain dripped through one bedroom ceiling onto a bed where Tigifagu slept with her daughters – aged 6, 3, and 10 months – and dampness and mould filled the room.

 Another bedroom had window sills “rotted right through”.

 “This bedroom was not used by the tenants for over a year as rodents entered through the holes in the window sills and it was cold and damp,” Maplesden said.

 The rats chewed a hole into one of the bedroom walls and brought repeated flea infestations over the course of two years.

 Other problems at the home included a shower the family couldn’t use for more than one year because it lacked water pressure, plus extensive mould, worn flooring and a “swollen and rotten” kitchen benchtop.

 There was also “no laundry area in [the] house as rodents had eaten through wiring”, no insulation or vent fans, and gutters that overflowed when it rained because of the plants growing in them.

 Thanks to social workers and MBIE staff stepping in to help, Tigifagu won her case at the Tenancy Tribunal.

 She has since moved into an Auckland statehouse with her three children.